hiwad-aziz/ros2_mpu6050_driver/README.md

 # MPU6050 Driver for ROS2
 This repository contains a ROS2 package that interfaces with an MPU6050 sensor over I2C.
 The sensor is calibrated on node startup (sensor needs to be on a plane with z-axis up and should not be moved during calibration).
-Calibration can be turned off in the launch file.
+Calibration can be turned off in the parameters file.

 ## Dependencies
 -  libi2c-dev